Skip to main content

 The Scholix model

 The conceptual model is about the link between two objects, such as a journal article and the underpinning data.
 Rather than describing in detail the properties of each of the two objects, the conceptual model focuses on the relationship between the objects.
 It also enables a record of who asserted the link and who made the link available.
 The information model provides the detail of the conceptual model.
 It specifies what information is needed in what is called a Link Information Package.
 This includes what elements of the conceptual model are mandatory fields (publishing date and link publisher) and optional fields (various).
 Scholix does not mandate how to format and exchange a Link Information Package.
 Therefore information can be formatted and exchanged potentially using a variety of models and protocols such as JSON, XML or RDF formats and OAI-PMH, RESTful or SPARQL protocols.
-The application of encoding and semantic standards are pending and will be developed by the Scholarly Link Exchange Working Group under the auspices of RDA and ICSU-WDS.
-Further information on the Scholix metadata schema is available from the Scholix website.
+For further information, see Scholix Metadata Schema for Exchange of Scholarly Communication Links.

 Who is implementing Scholix?